-a. is potentially more, or at least as, environmentally protective during and after mining operations as would otherwise be required by standards promulgated under Subpart 5; and b. will not reduce the protection afforded public health and safety below that provided by the requirements of Subpart 5; and a. evaluate the effectiveness of the experimental practice; and b. identify, at the earliest possible time, potential risk to the environment and public health and safety which may be caused by the experimental practice during and after mining.
+a. is potentially more, or at least as, environmentally protective during and after mining operations as would otherwise be required by standards promulgated under Subpart 5; and b. will not reduce the protection afforded public health and safety below that provided by the requirements of Subpart 5; and data that are sufficient to enable the office and the director of the Office of Surface Mining to:

 4. that the applicant will conduct monitoring of the effects of the experimental practice.
-The monitoring program shall ensure the collection, analysis and reporting of reliable data that are sufficient to enable the office and the director of the Office of Surface Mining to:
+The monitoring program shall ensure the collection, analysis and reporting of reliable a. evaluate the effectiveness of the experimental practice; and b. identify, at the earliest possible time, potential risk to the environment and public health and safety which may be caused by the experimental practice during and after mining.